Sortition Law: Model's exhaustion

 The legal frameworks for recruitment were the Regime of Ordinances of 1570, the Royal Charter of 1764 and the Instructions of 10 July 1822.
-Officers had wanted recruitment reform since the 1840s, and legislators had rhetoric against the system, but until the 1870s there was no reform.
-A first lottery law was introduced in 1827.
-In 1834–1835, the lottery proposal was amended to become just a set of bounties for volunteers.
-Recruitment reform projects were aborted in 1831, 1839, 1845, 1850, 1858, 1863, and 1866.
+Officers had wanted recruitment reform since the 1840s, and legislators had rhetoric against the system, but there was no reform until the 1870s.
+A first lottery law proposal was introduced in 1827.
+In 1834–1835, the lottery proposal was amended to become just a set of bonuses for those who volunteered.
+Recruitment reform proposals were aborted in 1831, 1839, 1845, 1850, 1858, 1863, and 1866.
 Partial reforms took place in 1842, 1845, 1847, and 1850, without addressing forced recruitment.

-Forced recruitment was far from the European ideal to which Brazilian elites aspired.
-Mandatory military service had been a pillar of European armies since the French Revolution, and inspired by it, the 1824 Brazilian Constitution charged everyone with the defense of the State.
+Forced recruitment was far from the European ideal to which the Brazilian elites aspired.
+Mandatory military service had been a pillar of European armies since the French Revolution, and inspired by it, the 1824 Brazilian Constitution charged everyone with the defense of the state.
 After the Franco-Prussian War (1870–1871) European countries, with the exception of the United Kingdom, adopted the model of general conscription, service for 1–3 years and a reserve for wartime mobilization, inspired by Prussia, whose conscription system was considered essential to its victory.
 Nation-states carried out structural reforms, each increasingly controlling their populations.
 Their armies grew in the "armed peace" of the following decades, based on increasing literacy, industrialization and railroad networks.
-Mandatory military service would also be a way of instilling the idea of the nation, a "school of nationality" where men from all social backgrounds would serve and gain a sense of national unity.
+Mandatory military service would also be a way of instilling the idea of the nation, a "school of nationality" for men of all social backgrounds, making them docile and faithful citizens of the civic religion of patriotism.

 Brazil, on the other hand, had a pre-industrial economy and society, with an almost non-existent state for the majority of the population, but the young officialdom demanded change.
 There was no reserve force, and it was difficult to quickly expand the army in time of need.
 Soldier shortages were a chronic problem, and officers wanted better-quality manpower.
 The Paraguayan War evidenced the exhaustion of the model.
 The much greater demand for soldiers during the war overwhelmed the social arrangement of recruitment, and the conduct of the war was delayed due to the inefficiency of mobilization.